Algebraic Cobordism and \'Etale Cohomology: Introduction

 This article is a contribution to our understanding of the \emph{homotopical} analogue of the above \emph{homological} picture.
 We are interested in a specific question which is, in some sense, quite classical:

-\begin{question} What is the difference between $\SH(S)$ and $\SH_{\et}(S)$, the stable motivic homotopy categories constructed in the Nisnevich and \'{e}tale topologies? \end{question} These categories agree upon rationalization, at least if $-1$ is a sum of squares (see \cite{cisinski-deglise}*{\S12.3, Corollary 16.2.14}, and the discussion in Appendix~\S\ref{et-q}) so our question is basically one of torsion.
+\begin{question} What is the difference between $\SH(S)$ and $\SH_{\et}(S)$, the stable motivic homotopy categories constructed in the Nisnevich and \'{e}tale topologies? \end{question} These categories agree upon rationalization, at least if $-1$ is a sum of squares (see \cite{cisinski-deglise}*{\S12.3, Corollary 16.2.14}, and the discussion in Appendix~\S\ref{et-q}), so our question is basically one of torsion.
 The main difference concerns the descent condition; whereas the Mayer-Vietoris property with respect to distinguished Nisnevich squares is sufficient for descent in $\SH(S)$, the more involved \'{e}tale hyperdescent condition is required in $\SH_{\et}(S)$.
 An \'{e}tale hypercover $U_{\bullet}\rightarrow X$ is essentially a generalized Cech nerve construction, where at each stage one allows a further \'{e}tale covering, and the descent condition amounts to a weak equivalence between $\mathcal{F}(X)$ and the homotopy limit of the diagram $\mathcal{F}(U_{\bullet})$ \cite{MR2034012}*{Definition 4.3}.
-Since weak equivalences between constant simplicial sets are just set isomorphisms, one can view the hyperdescent condition as a natural homotopical generalization of the usual sheaf condition.